SharinaS/Cloud-Engineering-Fundamentals/databases.md

 * Scale up to a petabyte or more for $1000/terabyte/year.
 * Cost is less than a 10th of most other data warehousing solutions.

-Priced based on the Compute Node Hours
+Priced based on *Compute Node Hours*

 * Compute Node Hours = the total # of hrs you run across all your compute nodes for the billing period.
+  * Redshift launches a set of nodes called a Redshift cluster
 * You are billed for 1 unit / node / hour.
   * Billing is only for *compute nodes, not leader node hours*.